 One last note: sunbeds and umbrellas can be rented for €12-15 each.

 Llevant (Platja de Llevant)

 Llevant is a classic urban beach in Barcelona, a non-tourist place that feels like home.
 Few travelers staying downtown decide to come all the way over here.
 There are still a lot of people at Llevant for some reason, particularly in the summer months.

 - Llevant is a nice place with no noticeable algae/trash in the sea.

-- There are fewer people than in popular beaches, but effort is required if you want to soak up the sun in a stretched-out shooting star position.
+- There are fewer people than on popular beaches, but a little effort is still required if you want to soak up the sun in a stretched-out shooting star position.

 - A separate area for beachgoers with pets makes Llevant a local beach.

 - Massage and mojitos are barely ever offered, which is a good thing.

 Other advantages include readily available amenities like an outdoor shower, restrooms, umbrella/sun lounger rental, and Wi-Fi connection.
 Llevant is accessible for people with disabilities, yet getting into the sea could be problematic, since the decent into the water is quite harsh.
 Besides, you might step on some sizable stones.

 Here’s how get there by metro: take the line L4 to Selva De Mar followed by a 15-min walk.